 - Return to his or her academic program outside the United States and fulfill the education requirements for that institution after completion of the student internship program.

 - Have sufficient finances to support himself or herself for their entire stay in the United States, including housing and living expenses.

 - Have proof of insurance for the duration of their program in the United States.

 - Be in the United States primarily to engage in a student internship program rather than to engage in employment or provide services to an employer.

-- Verify the student's English language ability is sufficient to function on a day-to-day basis.
+- Assess the student's English language ability is sufficient to function on a day-to-day basis.